 10. Become a Rewards Member

-Whether you’re petite, plus size or of average stature, signing up to be a rewards member at the stores where you frequently shop is a simple way to save on clothes.
+Whether you're petite, plus size or of average stature, you should sign up to be a rewards member at the stores where you frequently shop to save on clothes.

-For example, Lane Bryant offers a rewards program in which shoppers can earn points and receive coupon codes, according to Perez.
-Just remember, as you sign up for these programs, don’t spend money you don’t have.
-Rewards and sale offers can be tempting, and you don’t want to blow your budget on deals.
+For example, plus-size retailer Lane Bryant offers a rewards program in which shoppers can earn points and receive coupon codes, said Perez.
+Just remember, as you sign up for these programs, don't spend money you don't have.
+Rewards and sale offers can be tempting, and you don't want to blow your budget on deals.

 11. Purchase Discount Gift Cards

-For instance, Gift Card Granny currently features offers for 7 percent off gift cards to Nordstrom and 8 percent off Bloomingdale’s cards.
+For instance, Gift Card Granny currently features offers for 7 percent off gift cards to Nordstrom and 8 percent off at Bloomingdale's.
 To reel in the savings, make purchases during sales and use store coupons, as well.

 12. Follow Care Instructions

 No matter how much you spend on your clothes, do what you can to prolong their wear.
-A simple rule of thumb is to follow care instructions to save on clothing, according to Woroch.
+A good rule of thumb is to follow care instructions to save on clothing, said Woroch.